MichielfromNL/ESP32Sampler/README.md

 - The Sample frequency.
 Speaks for itself
 - Num of samples to collect in each run. best is a ^2 number, 64, 128, ..
 1024, 2048, all fine.  max is 8192 in one run.
 - the Input pin, Supported are GPIO32 - 39
 - Multisample:  in noisy environments (e.g.  Wifi introduces spikes) multi-sampling takes the average of multiple readings.
 Remember though,that 8192 is the max.
-So if you want the average of 4x samples for 1024 samples, the sampler creates 4 buffers hat are always 1024, and sets the frequency to 4x your sample frequency.
+So if you want the average of 4x samples for 1024 samples, the sampler creates 4 buffers that are always 1024, and sets the frequency to 4x your sample frequency.
  - Extra buffers:  suppose your task needs more time than the hardware need to collect data.
-If you don;t have extra buffers there may be overrum.
+If you don't have extra buffers there may be overrum.
 Example:  at 8192 Hz sample frequency, a run of 1024 samples takes 125 msec.
 If your task needs less than that there is no problem becuase the collection takes no time (hardware, remember).
-But if onnce in a hile you need 200 msec, an extra buffer is needed.
+But if once in a while you need 200 msec, an extra buffer is needed.
 Times multisample.
-PLus, extra buffers take up memory, so only do tat when needed.
+Plus, extra buffers take up memory, so only do tat when needed.
  - Mode can be SMODE_AC, or SMODE_DC .
-Because when you analyze sound, it is easier to rule out DC and have signals centered around 0. hence the int16_t
+Because when you analyze sound, it is easier to rule out DC and have signals centered around 0.

 Samples are *always* 16 bits .
-Although it is possible to have less bits my sampler does not support that out of the box Sample data is signed with AC mode,  true AC +- millivolts are returned
+Although it is possible to have less bits my sampler does not support that out of the box Sample data is signed with AC mode,  true AC +- millivolts are returned. hence the in16_t.

 ```ç++
 typedef sample_t int16_t;